 - an annual audit of name of school's safeguarding policies, procedures and practices is undertaken with the headteacher/DSL and the safeguarding governor and that this is reported to the Board and submitted to RBWM Multi Agency Safeguarding Board (https://rbwmsafeguardingpartnership.org.uk/) - South Ascot Village School is aware of relevant legislation and local guidance, which has been agreed through the local safeguarding partnership arrangements - there are clear lines of accountability for safeguarding within the school's leadership - a member of the senior leadership team has been appointed as the designated safeguarding lead and they will take lead responsibility for safeguarding and child protection; the role is explicit in the role holder's job description - DSLs and their deputy(ies) undertake multi-agency (Level 3) safeguarding training which is updated every two years - there is a designated teacher to promote the educational achievement of children looked after who are on the school roll - all members of the Governing Board receive safeguarding training.
-The safeguarding Governor attends appropriate training that guides governors in their strategic responsibilities to provide appropriate challenge and support for any action and to progress areas of weakness or development in the school's safeguarding arrangements - at least one member of the Governing Board has completed safer recruitment training to be repeated every five years - children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and through relationships education or relationships and sex education (RSE) - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future - appropriate online filtering and monitoring systems are in place - enhanced Disclosure and Barring Service (DBS) checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all governors
+The safeguarding Governor attends appropriate training that guides governors in their strategic responsibilities to provide appropriate challenge and support for any action and to progress areas of weakness or development in the school's safeguarding arrangements - at least one member of the Governing Board has completed safer recruitment training to be repeated every five years - children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and through relationships education or relationships and sex education (RSE) - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse, neglect or exploitation including sexual abuse or exploitation and to help prevent the risks of their going missing in future - appropriate online filtering and monitoring systems are in place Online Safety policy.